-Eat like an ancient at Meadery Restaurants in Cornwall
+Eat like a lord at Meadery Restaurants Cornwall

-In most parts of the country and indeed the world you’ll find strings of chain restaurants, your Subways, Mcdonalds, KFC’s etc; in West Cornwall, however, you’ll find something a little more magical like Meadery Restaurants.
+All along highstreets in most parts of the country and indeed the world you’ll find strings of chain restaurants, your Subways, Mcdonalds, KFCs.

-Family friendly establishments with a concept that has been truly committed to; low lighting, wooden panel walls, taxidermy, chandeliers, suits of armour and wooden tableware to boot.
+Meadery restaurants are family friendly establishments with a dining concept that has been truly committed to.
+Low lighting, wood panelled walls, taxidermy, chandeliers, suits of armour and wooden tableware to boot.

 So, where can you find these places of outstanding hospitality?
 Chicken in the Rough is on offer as well as fish, seafood and vegetarian options.
 Leave room for dessert, though, there is quite a choice on offer.